Painful intelligence: What AI can tell us about human suffering: Why there is (so much) suffering

 \subsection{Error signals and suffering}

-Because of uncontrollability and uncertainty, the agent will have error signals.
-Often, things do not go as planned or as expected, thus predictions have errors and expected reward will not be obtained, which generates error signals.
+Because of uncontrollability and uncertainty, the agent's information processing will incur errors.
+Often, things do not go as planned or as expected; predictions have errors, and expected reward will not be obtained.
+Thus, the system generates error signals.
 Such error signals are particularly frequent because the agent is never satisfied and is always looking for more reward.
 Error signalling is the central red box in the third column in the figure.
+Threat is based on a prediction of large frustration with a sufficient probability, so it is fundamentally related to frustration and depicted as an annex to frustration as it were.

 Our fundamental hypothesis in this book is that such error signals are what produce the feeling, and ultimately the conscious experience, of suffering.
 The suffering due to error signals is especially strong if the error is frustration, i.e.\ the agent is trying to reach the goal (or a reward) but it fails.
-Thus, error signals finally lead into the red box of suffering, on the right-hand side in the figure.
+Thus, error signals finally lead into the red box of suffering, on the right-hand side in the figure.\footnote{For a more detailed discussion on the connection between error signals and suffering, see footnote~\ref{sufferingconsciousnessfn} in this chapter.}